Skip to content

 Mykonos: the island for shopping by day & partying by night

 I was in Mykonos 24 years ago, and it was a huge party back then.
 I loved it.
-Today the party still reigns.
+Today, the party still reigns.
 We were there in the low season, and it was pretty packed with tourists and drunk “kids” (that just happened, damn I’m getting old).

 Real talk- we all know I am no stranger to vodka, and I love a good party.
 But Mykonos felt like it could be any island, anywhere in the world.
-The only things that make it feel like Greece, where the whitewashed buildings and bougainvillea.
+The only things that make it feel like Greece, were the whitewashed buildings and bougainvillea.

 I heard less Greek being spoken here than on any other island.
 Everyone just assumed we were tourists, unlike in Syros, where we were spoken to first in Greek, then in English.
 There are Louis Vuitton and Hermes stores, so if you’re into shopping then, by all means, this is the island for you.
 But that’s not what I was looking for.